jcarrano/wg-keygen-notrust/README.md

 Alternatively, you could host the site yourself.

+## Single-file version

+A single-file version with embedded scripts is available under the "single-file" branch, however it does not work on IPFS gateways due the content-security policy.

 ## Some additional background

 When setting up a Wireguard VPN server you have two choices: